Urban plant life

 This grass, also called poverty brome or sterile brome, is very common species, native to the major part of Europe, North Africa, and Asia, eastwards to Turkmenistan and Uzbekistan.
 It grows in a wide variety of open habitats, including waste areas, roadsides, and gardens.

 Barren brome often grows in cities, here photographed next to a red house wall in the town of Svaneke, Bornholm, Denmark.
 (Photo copyright © by Kaj Halberg)

 Cenchrus echinatus Southern sandspur

-Southern sandspur, growing next to a busy road, Taichung, Taiwan.
-The tall plant to the left is horsetail fleabane (Erigeron canadensis), see Asteraceae above.
+Here, southern sandspur is growing next to a busy road in Taichung.
+The tall plant to the left is horsetail fleabane (Erigeron canadensis, see above).
 (Photo copyright © by Kaj Halberg)

 These pictures from Taichung show the spiny fruits of southern sandspur.
 (Photos copyright © by Kaj Halberg)